adebola-alaba/Health-Insurance-Analysis-using-R/README.md

 **Inference:** The p-value is below 0.05.
-Therefore, ***there is no sufficient evidence to fail to reject the claim that the charges of those who smoke, and non-smokers are the same.*** The null hypothesis is hereby rejected as result shows that the claims are indeed different
+Therefore, ***there is no sufficient evidence to fail to reject the claim that the charges of those who smoke, and non-smokers are the same.*** The null hypothesis is hereby rejected as the result shows that the claims are indeed different